The built-in Record type in TypeScript allows you to create an object with limited properties,

 This error is not exactly clear as to what has gone wrong, but the compiler is trying to communicate

-to that array would clear things up for
+that snack is not in Properties.
+Adding snack to that array would clear things up for